Regular career conversations can have a positive impact on learning and career decisions.

 Career Match Quiz takes about 10 minutes to complete.
 It will provide a list of career ideas linked to your child's skills and interests.
 Explore where your child's career ideas are in the list.
 Are there others they might not be familiar with that you can both find out more about?

 Use Future Jobs Wales to explore some of Wales' most important industries.
+You can also find jobs and skills information by region and local authority.
 Learn what jobs are needed now and in the future.

 My child has clear career ideas